postaljs/postal.js/README.md

 ## Version 0.6.0 Release Candidate

 ## What is it?
 Postal.js is a JavaScript pub/sub library that can be used in the browser, or on the server-side using Node.js.
-It extends the "eventing" paradigm most JavaScript developers are already familiar with by providing an in-memory message bus to which your code/components/modules/etc can subscribe & publish.
+It extends the "eventing-style" paradigm most JavaScript developers are already familiar with by providing an in-memory message bus to which your code/components/modules/etc can subscribe & publish.

 ## Why would I use it?
 If you are looking to decouple the various components/libraries/plugins you use (client-or-server-side), applying messaging can enable you to not only easily separate concerns, but also enable you to more painlessly plug in additional components/functionality in the future.
 A pub/sub library like postal.js can assist you in picking & choosing the libraries that best address the problems you're trying to solve, without burdening you with the requirement that those libraries have to be natively interoperable.
 For example: